 - Benchmark Running Records: A one-on-one assessment measuring students' individual reading levels.
 This assessment is given three times per year - beginning, middle, and end - to track student progress. - Universal Screener: An online assessment measuring students' baseline skills in reading and math.
 This assessment is given three times per year beginning, middle, and end to help identify students' instructional needs for additional support or acceleration. - High Frequency Word Examination: An assessment for 1st and 2nd graders to measure reading fluency.
-Students practice common sight words in class and have three opportunities per school year to take the exam. - Common Formative Assessments: Teacher-created assessments that are administered grade-wide to students on a cycle developed by the grade-level team (bi-weekly, tri-weekly, twice per grading cycle, or unit-based). - Circle Assessments: A one-on-one assessment administered to PK students to measure foundational skills such as letter naming, letter sounds, number recognition, colors, and shapes.
+Students practice common sight words in class and have three opportunities per school year to take the exam. - Common Formative Assessments: Teacher-created assessments that are administered grade-wide to students after each instructional unit. - Circle Assessments: A one-on-one assessment administered to PK students to measure foundational skills such as letter naming, letter sounds, number recognition, colors, and shapes.